Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Sign-in using the button on top-right corner.
 3. If this is your first time sign-in, you will be redirected to the onboarding page (the app will try to make a GET request: if this is the first time, it will fail -you can ignore this).
-4. Hit "Accept" and a new account will be created for you in the database, pre-populated by the available information on MS Graph API.
+4. Hit "Accept" and a new account will be created for you in the database, pre-populated by the information about you fetched from the MS Graph API.
 5. Submit your changes.
 When you sign-in next time, the application will recognize you and show you the profile associated with your Id in the database.

 > [!NOTE] Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.